jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/06-Sprites.md

 )
 ```

-Then create a variable (I'm calling this `walker` since it's someone walking) and split the loaded image into frames:
+Then create a variable (I'm calling this `walker` since it's someone walking) and split the main image into frames:

 ```python
 walker = displayio.TileGrid(